jerrykuku/luci-theme-argon/README.md

 The old version is still in another branch call old.
 If you need that you can checkout that branch.

 ## Notice
-The Current Branch Support 19.07, But it is only for test.
+Adapt to official 19.07 stable version (not snapshot).
 You can checkout branch 18.06 for  OpenWRT 18.06

 ## How to use